captainalan/exam-clock/README.md

 ## Running the app

-After cloning the repository, run `yarn start` from the project's root directory.
+After cloning the repository, run `npm install` to install all required packages.
+Then, run `npm start` (or `yarn start`) from the project's root directory to start the App.

 Change the JSON data at the top of `src/App.js` to match your course's needs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).